Contributing biodiversity activity data

 Mapping activity data using a geodatabase (accessible version) (DOCX, 2.13 MB)

-The biodiversity related outputs geodatabase aligns directly with the DELWP Output Data Standards, Version 3 March 2021.
-Background and further geodatabase and DELWP Output data standard information is available from the Output data standard web page via the link provided below:
+The biodiversity related outputs geodatabase aligns directly with the Output data standard (v3.0) 2021 for Natural Resource Management Reporting.
+Background and further geodatabase and DEECA Output data standard information is available from the Output data standard web page via the link provided below:

 Please note: Some activities require the recording of a species taxon ID from the Victorian Biodiversity Atlas (VBA).